19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [21/2010 wef 13/09/2010]

-(j) such sums by way of contribution, for the purposes associated with the objects of this Act as the Authority may determine, to the public or for charities; and
+(j) such sums by way of contribution, for the purposes associated with the objects of this Act as the Authority may determine, to the public or for charities;

+[Act 17 of 2012 wef 12/09/2012]

+(ja) grants, loans or guarantees to any holder of a bus service licence or a bus service operator’s licence for the purpose of improving and expanding the range and reliability of the bus services so provided by the holders of such a licence, including but not limited to meeting such expenditure for the delivery of bus services as the Authority may approve; and

+[Act 17 of 2012 wef 12/09/2012]

 (k) any other expenditure authorised by the Authority and properly chargeable to revenue account.